 All students need to appreciate the significance of science for the long-term future of our society.

 The language learning experience in secondary schools builds on the progress of student growth and achievement in primary schools.
-It is designed to enable all students to engage in learning a language in addition to English.
-Languages aims to develop the knowledge and skills to ensure students communicate in the target language, and understand the relationship between language and culture.
+It is designed to enable all students to successfully engage in learning a language in addition to English.
+Languages education aims to develop the knowledge and transferable skills to ensure students become effective communicators in the target language, and understand the deep relationship between language and culture.
 Language studies enhance student literacy skills and knowledge of systems of language, supporting them to understand themselves as communicators and develop intercultural capability.

 Health and physical education

 Health and physical education teaches students how to enhance their own and others’ health, safety, wellbeing and physical activity in varied and changing contexts.
 The health and physical education learning area has strong foundations in scientific fields such as physiology, nutrition, biomechanics and psychology, which inform what we understand about healthy, safe and active choices.
-Health and physical education is informed by these sciences and offers students an experiential curriculum that is contemporary, relevant, challenging, enjoyable and physically active.
+Health and physical education offers students an experiential curriculum that is contemporary, relevant, challenging, enjoyable and physically active.